Ten Questions We’re Asked About Lighthouse AI Search (and Our Answers)

 We recently hosted the webinar, The Evolution of Answers: Introducing Lighthouse AI Search, where we showed how teams can move from million-doc datasets to grounded answers in a matter of minutes, with a high degree of accuracy, and without Boolean gymnastics.
 Along with a live demo of AI Search, our expert presenters led a lively round of Q&A—and here, we’re sharing 10 of those audience questions about AI Search functionality, accuracy, and security, plus presenter responses.

-Question 1: How long does a search take?
+Question 1: How long does a search take in AI Search?

 On average, we see two to three minutes.
 Results progress through three phases—matching documents to your question, organizing those matches into answer groups, and generating summaries—so you can watch progress in real time and review results as they land.

-Question 2: Can we run multiple searches at once?
+Question 2: Can we run multiple searches at once in AI Search?

 Yes.
 There’s effectively no practical cap; teams can run large numbers of concurrent questions (into the thousands) and then review as results complete.

-Question 3: Is our data safe (and kept private)?
+Question 3: Is data in AI Search safe (and kept private)?

 Yes.
 AI Search operates in a closed environment and only references the dataset you load for that matter.
 In accordance with guardrails we’ve put in place, it does not search the open internet, nor does it share data across cases.
 If an answer isn’t in your dataset, it won’t go elsewhere.